Shfloop/BRISC-16/README.md

   -  `NOT`
   -  `ADC`
   -  `SUBB`
+- `CMP Operations`
+  - Uses the same functions and inputs as the alu ops but doesnt write back to the register file.
 -  `ADI`: rd += sign extended 8-bit immediate
 -  `LOAD/STORE` with offset:
    -  rd limited to first 8 registers